- Home

 GFOA Award

-The GFOA has awarded the Certificate of Achievement for Excellence in Financial Reporting to the City's Finance Department for its Annual Comprehensive Financial Report (ACFR).
+The Government Finance Officers Association of the United States and Canada (GFOA) has awarded the Certificate of Achievement for Excellence in Financial Reporting to the City's Finance Department for its Annual Comprehensive Financial Report (ACFR).
 This certificate is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment for a government and its management.

 The GFOA, founded in 1906, represents public finance officials throughout the United States and Canada.
 The association's more than 20,000 members are federal, state/provincial and local government finance officials deeply involved in planning, financing and implementing thousands of governmental operations in each of their jurisdictions.
 GFOA's mission is to advance excellence in public finance.